fnalways/terminus-docs/docs/overview/terminus/data.md

 ## Motivation

-Since data has "state" and requires extra effort for operation and maintenance, in the past developers often gave priority to using basic services provided by public clouds, such as: S3, RDS, etc.
+Since data has state and requires extra effort for operation and maintenance, in the past developers often gave priority to using basic services provided by public clouds, such as: S3, RDS, etc.

 Kubernetes is an excellent container orchestration tool that can handle the orchestration of stateless applications very well.
 However, there has long been controversy over whether it can manage stateful data well.